2015 Program Dates: Monday, June 22-Monday, August 3, 2015.

 Field Museum Women in Science (FMWIS) and Women's Board of The Field Museum are proud to offer three undergraduate internships.
 Applicants apply to individual projects and must apply to each project separately to be considered for more than one.
-The Field Museum Women in Science High School Internship program is a 6-week long internship.
+The Field Museum Women in Science Undergraduate Internship program is a 6-week long internship.
 Please be aware that this internship is full-time, 5 days per week, 8:30am to 4:30pm (unless otherwise arranged with the supervisor).
 Applicants must be a Chicagoland or Northwest Indiana resident.

-Applications are due (deadline to be announced in March 2015) and internship recipients will be notified by email.
+Applications are due March 27, 2015 and internship recipients will be notified by email.

 - Locate internship application title on our jobs page

 - Fill out provided application (complete one application for each project you are applying to)